fabricekrebs/demo-webapp/README.md

 > **Disclaimer:** This is not an official Microsoft repository.
 It is my own repository, created for demonstration and educational purposes.

-## Local developpment Setup Instructions
+## Local Development Setup Instructions
 <details>

 ### 1. Create a Virtual Environment